Aariq/holodeck/README.md

 data with variables that co-vary or discriminate between levels of a categorical variable.
-The resulting simulated multivariate dataframes are useful for testing the performance of multivariate statistical techniques under different scenarios, power analysis, and more\!
+The resulting simulated multivariate dataframes are useful for testing the performance of multivariate statistical techniques under different scenarios, power analysis, or just doing a sanity check when trying out a new multivariate method.

 ## Installation